GBarbascumpa/GBarbascumpa/README.md

 ## Greetings, I am Galina.

+🔭 I’m currently working on MS in Cybersecurity Risk & Strategy 🌱 I’m currently learning Python, and Framework
+👯 I’m looking to collaborate on Cybersecurity Related Projects

 <!--
 **GBarbascumpa/GBarbascumpa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.